 We can liaise with your local newspaper to design an obituary specifically for the departed.

 However more and more people are choosing to place an online obituary.
-With the assistance of our partner, Funeral Zone, all those who knew your loved one have the opportunity to pay their respects and reflect on your loved one’s life, from wherever they happen to be in the world.
+With the assistance of our partner, Funeral Guide, all those who knew your loved one have the opportunity to pay their respects and reflect on your loved one’s life, from wherever they happen to be in the world.